 Vision experiences can happen when a person is awake or in a dream.
 In the vision, information may be revealed to the recipient.

-Visions are usually divided into three types:
+Visions are usually divided into three types that are not mutually exclusive:

 1. Sensory/Corporeal: A vision has a sensory characteristic if it is to do with sense experience.
 In other words, it is where external objects, sounds or figures appear before the recipient.
 Sensory visions can be summarised in three ways.